mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 - Peer support from parents and children -->

-### Emerging, flexible design practices / processes
+## Emerging processes and use of tools

 The process of facilitating for emerging learner identities and practices, via the processes and tools explored above, opens up flexibility in the way learners approach the design processes.

-My role as a facilitator rather than a instructor was key to this process as has been explored in other research
+My role as a facilitator rather than a instructor was key to this process as has been explored in related research (CoP, MoE )
 - Heathcote's take

-MOVE THIS NEXT BIT TO DESIGN AND REFER BACK?
-One warm activities that took on a life of its own was a group activity of taking a Bartle test (what kind of game player are you) as extended spectrum line/grid activity [FIND DESCRIPTION SOURCE].
-The process of exploring identity in this way surfaced the cheekiness of some young people and the pleasure they took in demonstrating their playful mischievousness.
-I began to make journal notes on this subject and talk to other games study practioners.
-I began to ask the question can the surfacing maker types (as per player types) encourage awareness and celebrate the emerging practices that the community was producing.
+Where the activities, processes in the previous section were imagined, often in response to community need, by myself, the following emerged from community use.

 ### Play-testing

  <!-- NOTE - Include examples here which do not talk of GDP explicitly - but other cultural aspects. -->

-Playtesting was a part of the initial design from the beginning but under explored in my journal notes.
+Playtesting was a part of the initial design from the beginning but barely consciously, and certainly under explored in my journal notes.
+However it became a vital part of the learning process.

 By the time video data recording started there were already complex patterns and behaviours at work.

-#### The emerging playtesting processes

 There were a variety of ways in which playtesting happens and how younger and older participants looked to give and take from the experience.
 Playtesting appeared to be suited to allow a diversity of community-building behaviour.